dragonbook/awesome-cloth/README.md

 # awesome-cloth

+## Sackcloth or Silk?
+The Impact of Appearance vs Dynamics on the Perception of Animated Cloth

 ## DeepGarment : 3D Garment Shape Estimation from a Single Image

 ## Implicit Untangling: A robust solution for modeling layered clothing(SIGGRAPH 2019)